ZiXian92/ZXSwiftLibrary/README.md

 2. Add the binary to your Xcode project.
 3. Add the library as an embedded binary in your project settings.

+## Contibuting to the project
+Found this library useful or just want to make the library even better?
+Start by forking the repository and sending in pull requests for existing issues.
+If you would like to become a core developer for this project, feel free to contact me to request for inclusion as a collaborator.

 # API Documentation
 ## Queue&lt;T&gt;
 A first-in-first-out linear data structure.